 Make sure you thoroughly research all volunteering opportunities available and always check the terms and conditions before committing yourself to a scheme.

-Polish is spoken by the vast majority of the population, so proficiency may well be a pre-requisite for many jobs.
-However, English is spoken among some academic, business and professional communities, as well as the younger generation, and some employers may prioritise your skills over your knowledge of Polish.
+As discussed, Polish is spoken by the vast majority of the population, so proficiency may well be a pre-requisite for many jobs.
+However, English is spoken among some academic, business and professional communities, as well as the younger generation but bear in mind when applying for jobs that most employers will expect applications to be made in Polish unless otherwise stated.

 According to the European Commission, EU citizens have the right to: